shashahchk/PSA_CodeSprint/README.md

 ## Introduction
 Welcome to PortFlow!
 A project that aims to consolidate shipments by automatically matchmaking shippers and shipping lines, taking into account the available containers, and combining orders with similar destinations and expected time of arrival – all in one click

+### Features
+1. Matching Algorithm using Gurobi Model
+Utillizes various features such as order's expected time of arrival, both order and ship's port of harbour and origin, ship's capacity.

+2. Full-Stack Web App for Order management and Ship tracking Provides a user-friendly web-app for PSA to keep track of orders, ship schedules and capacity

+### Technologies Used
+- Gurobi Optimizer
+- Python
+- React (Front-end)
+- Flask (Back-end)

 ## Optimization Model for Port Logistics Service Provider

 ### Decision Variables: